 “I lost it again after that,” he said.
 “It’s a really sad story.
 “I didn’t let anybody into my world until everything got really, really bad.”

-Eventually, while living in his car, Andre was introduced to Heiri Schuppisser, Homeless Outreach Specialist with Momentum for Mental Health.
+Eventually, while living in his car, Andre was introduced to Heiri Schuppisser, Homeless Outreach Specialist with Momentum for Health.
 Schuppisser persuaded Ellison to visit the clinic whether or not he would talk with the shrinks.

 “I’m kind of afraid of the digging psychologists have to do to help people,” he said.
 “I don’t even want to remember things my brain forgot.